-We request that Iredell-Statesville Schools honor the Constitution and safeguard the freedom of conscience of school children and the rights of parents to direct the religious upbringing of their children.
-Not only is this required by the Establishment Clause, it is sound policy, as any challenges to the displays could be costly.
-We ask for a response in writing outlining the actions that the Board will take.
+We request that you honor the Constitution and safeguard the freedom of conscience of school children and the rights of parents to direct the religious upbringing of their children.
+Not only is this required by the U.S. and California Constitutions, it is sound policy, as any challenges to the displays could be costly.